Copacabana Fort revolt: Early loyalist reaction

-Lieutenant Telmo Borba, who was supposed to raise the School of Infantry Sergeants, could not fulfill his commitment, as well as lieutenant Luís Carlos Prestes, deputy commander of the 1st Railway Company, who was sick.
-Captain Luís Gonzaga Borges Fortes tried to damage the field radiotelegraph station, mobilizing the Pontoneiros Company of the 1st Engineering Battalion, but was defeated.
-The Aviation School was occupied by a loyalist battalion on the night of the 4th to the 5th, when the revolutionary pilots were testing aircraft engines.
+Lieutenant Telmo Borba, who was supposed to incite the School of Infantry Sergeants, could not fulfill his commitment.
+One of his fellow conspirators, lieutenant Luís Carlos Prestes, deputy commander of the 1st Railway Company, was sick.
+Captain Luís Gonzaga Borges Fortes tried to damage the field radiotelegraph station, mobilizing the Sapper Company of the 1st Engineering Battalion, but was defeated.
+The Aviation School was occupied by a loyalist battalion on the night of 4 to 5 July, when the revolutionary pilots were testing aircraft engines.
 Uprising attempts at the Santa Cruz fort and the 15th Cavalry Regiment also failed.

-Two hundred revolutionary officers and soldiers entered the fort, joined at 22:00 by a battery of 54 men from Fort Vigia.
+Two hundred revolutionary officers and soldiers entered the fort, being joined at 22:00 by a battery of 54 men from Fort Vigia.
 Among them was lieutenant Eduardo Gomes, who arrived in the afternoon.
-At 21:00 captain José da Silva Barbosa went to the Ministry of War, where he was charged with taking command of the 1st Coastal Artillery Battery, the Fort Copacabana, to prevent the uprising.
+At 21:00 captain José da Silva Barbosa went to the Ministry of War, where he was charged with taking command of the 1st Coastal Artillery Battery, Fort Copacabana, to prevent the uprising.
 Captain Barbosa was accompanied by his superior, general Bonifácio Gomes da Costa, commander of the 1st Coastal Artillery District, and a company from the 3rd Infantry Regiment.
 The general and the captain entered the fort at 23:30, without escort, where soldiers were preparing trenches and barbed wire and carrying ammunition and a cart with a 190mm cannon.
 Captain Euclides Hermes da Fonseca, commander of the fort, suggested that the transfer be carried out the following morning, but general Bonifácio, after communicating with general Fontoura, did not accept it.
 The fort commander arrested the two envoys.

 Captain Libânio da Cunha Matos, commander of the 3rd Infantry Regiment's company, went to the fort, where general Bonifácio ordered his company to return to the barracks.
 He did not give the order a literal interpretation and instead occupied Túnel Novo.
 Another company, the 3rd, was already at Barata Ribeiro Street at that time.
 The rebels had mined the ground around the fort.
 While the captain was out of command, his lieutenants Álvaro Barbosa Lima and Mário Tamarindo Carpenter also went to the fort.
 Carpenter joined in, while Lima managed to flee.